-The abdomen is the largest space (cavity) in the body.
+The belly (abdomen) is the largest space (cavity) in the body.
 It lies between the chest and the pelvis, holding many of the body’s organs.
 These include the liver, stomach, and intestines.
 The groin is the area in the body where the upper thighs meet the lowest part of the abdomen.
 Normally, the abdomen and groin are kept separate by a wall of muscle and tissue.
 The only openings in the wall are small tunnels called the inguinal and femoral canals.
-These allow nerves, blood vessels, and other structures to pass between these two areas.
+These allow nerves, blood vessels, and other structures to pass between these 2 areas.

 Muscles.
 These are soft tissues.
 They enclose the intestines and other organs in the abdomen.